iilness2/Project-Based/README.md

-This is dockerfile to create based for running the pipeline.
-Project which can build based on python 3.6, php7.1, imagemagick, ansible, go.
+This is dockerfile which can used as a based for running the pipeline at gitlab.
+Project contains tools which can used to build:
+- python 3.6
+- php7.1
+- imagemagick
+- ansible
+- go 1.11
+- Java

 The docker can access at here: https://hub.docker.com/r/iilness/project-as-a-based/